stephband/midi/README.md

 # MIDI

-MIDI is library of functions for routing and transforming browser MIDI events.
+MIDI is library of functions for listening to browser MIDI events and manipulating MIDI data.

 Note!
-Currently only Chrome has native MIDI support, and then only behind a flag.
-If you're in Chrome, switch on Web MIDI at
+Currently only Chrome has native MIDI support.
+If you're in Chrome, switch on Web MIDI at <a href="chrome://flags/#enable-web-midi">chrome://flags/#enable-web-midi</a>.
-<a href="chrome://flags/#enable-web-midi">chrome://flags/#enable-web-midi</a>.

 ## MIDI properties